When to use 3D printing for touch readers

 • generic accessible tools from blindness agencies

 • A large size is required.
-Most 3D printers are limited to a size of around 20 x 20 x 20cm
+Most 3D printers are limited to a size of around 20 x 20 x 20cm.

-• A large number of copies are required
+• A large number of copies are required (e.g. for the creation of popular tools such as tactile rulers)

 • 3D attempts to duplicate a 2D image